maxbsoft/mlx-audio/README.md

 ## Acknowledgements

 - Thanks to the Apple MLX team for providing a great framework for building TTS and STS models.
-- This project uses the Kokoro model architecture for text-to-speech synthesis.
+- This project uses the Kokoro and Orpheus model architectures for text-to-speech synthesis.
 - The 3D visualization uses Three.js for rendering.
+- Streaming TTS implementation optimized for real-time applications and conversational AI.
+- Special thanks to the open-source community for feedback on audio quality and streaming performance.